Zeyu-Li/Unity-Tutorial-3D/README.md

 ## About

-This it a 3D Unity user guide that acts as a tutorial in making a 3D platformer.
+This is a 3D Unity user guide that acts as a tutorial in making a 3D platformer.
 I will go through 3D games design along with general tips and tricks for solo and team-based projects.
 Without further ado, let's begin!

 <a name="top"></a>